Loops in AdS from Conformal Field Theory: Loop amplitudes in

 We make one final note before moving on, which is the issue of convergence when summing over $n$.
 Let us for simplicity consider the case $s=0$.
 Given the behaviour (\ref{largen2d}) and (\ref{largen4d}) and the explicit form of the OPE coefficients at tree level, we obtain the large $n$ behaviour

 For a fixed value of $\ell$, the convergence will depend on the behaviour of $\gamma_{n,s}^{(1)}$ for large values of $n$.

 \sec{Explicit examples} We first focus on the poster child for an effective theory in AdS dual to a generalized free field in CFT, namely, the $\phi^4$ theory.
-We then move on to an example for which no one-loop data has been computed in AdS: the four-point triangle diagram in a $\phi^3+\phi^4$ theory.
+We then move on to an example for which no one-loop data has been computed in AdS: $\phi^3+\phi^4$ theory.

 \ssec{$\phi^4$ in AdS} This is the simplest solution of crossing at $O(1/N^2)$, as constructed in \cite{Heemskerk:2009pn}, because it has support only for spin zero.
 In AdS, there is just one non-trivial diagram (in each channel), namely, the scalar bubble diagram shown in Figure \ref{bubble}.
 Our goal here is concrete: we seek to reconstruct the AdS amplitude from crossing symmetry by computing anomalous dimensions, and to detect the UV divergence in $d\geq 3$, i.e. AdS$_{D\geq 4}$.
 Upon doing so, we will show perfect agreement with previous calculations.